 People who travel a great deal for work or recreation also face challenges when it comes to maintaining plants.

-Fill the water reservoir before leaving and count on having your plants properly watered for a couple of weeks.
+Fill the reservoir before leaving and count on having your plants properly watered for a couple of weeks.

-Self-watering planting containers solve a lot of the problems associated with traditional gardening.
+Sub irrigated planter pots solve a lot of the problems associated with traditional gardening.

-Even if you live in a small apartment, have kids to care for and work several jobs, you can set up a few containers of veggies, herbs and/or flowers to brighten your space, improve air quality and make healthy contributions to your dinner table. [source]
+Even if you live in a small apartment, have kids to care for and work several jobs, you can set up a few pots of veggies, herbs and/or flowers to brighten your space, improve air quality and make healthy contributions to your dinner table. [source]

-Watering is one big gardening chore which self-watering planters can dramatically reduce.
+Watering is one big chore which self-watering planters can dramatically reduce.
 Instead of watering every two or three days, you can expect to simply check and refill the reservoir once every couple of weeks.

 This interval may vary somewhat depending upon the potting medium, the size, and types of plants grown, but it is fairly constant and reliable.

-You’ll want to check frequently when first starting out to get a feel for how often the water reservoir needs refilling.
-During very dry weather, you may need to refill the reservoir water more often.
+You’ll want to check frequently when first starting out to get a feel for how often the reservoir needs refilling.
+During very dry weather, you may need to refill the reservoir more often.